manticoresoftware/manticoresearch/manual/Searching/Pagination.md

 <!-- example maxMatches -->
 ### Result set window

-By default, Manticore Search uses a result set window of 1000 best ranked documents that can be returned back in the result set.
+By default, Manticore Search uses a result set window of 1000 best-ranked documents that can be returned in the result set.
 If the result set is paginated beyond this value, the query will end in error.

 This limitation can be adjusted with the query option [max_matches](../Searching/Options.md#max_matches).

-Increasing the `max_matches` to very high values should be made only if it's required for the navigation to reach such points.
-High `max_matches` value requires more memory used and can increase the query response time.
-One way to work with deep result sets is to set `max_matches` as a sum of offset and limit.
+Increasing the `max_matches` to very high values should only be done if it's necessary for the navigation to reach such points.
+A high `max_matches` value requires more memory and can increase the query response time.
+One way to work with deep result sets is to set `max_matches` as the sum of the offset and limit.

-Lowering `max_matches` under 1000 has a benefit in reducing the memory used by the query.
-It can also reduce the query time, but in most cases it might not be a noticeable gain.
+Lowering `max_matches` below 1000 has the benefit of reducing the memory used by the query.
+It can also reduce the query time, but in most cases, it might not be a noticeable gain.

 <!-- intro -->